jedrichards/node-deployment/README.md

 ## Node Reverse Proxy Deployment Via Gitolite, Upstart and Monit

-This repo represents an attempt to detail an approach for automated deployment of Node applications to a remote server.
-I'll try to add step-by-step instructions to this readme file and where relevant commit some example scripts and configs too.
+This repo represents an attempt to detail an approach for automated deployment and hosting of Node applications on a remote server.
+I'll try to add step-by-step instructions to this readme file and where relevant commit some example scripts and config files too.

-In order to kill two birds with one stone the example Node app we'll be deploying will be a reverse proxy listening on port 80, which will be useful in future when we want to run further services on other ports (for example Apache or more Node apps).
+In order to kill two birds with one stone the example Node app we'll be deploying will be a reverse proxy listening on port 80, which will be useful in future when we want to run further services on the server on ports other than 80 but still reach them on clean URIs.

-### Deploy flow overview
+### Overview

 - Node application code is source controlled under Git.
-- The remote server is running [Gitolite](https://github.com/sitaramc/gitolite) to enable collaborative development and deployment with multi-user access control.
+- The remote server is running [Gitolite](https://github.com/sitaramc/gitolite) to enable collaborative development and deployment with multi-user access control to a remote Git repo.
 - When new code is pushed to Gitolite a `post-receive` hook is used to execute a shell script which moves the Node application files to their proper location on the server.
 - [Upstart](http://upstart.ubuntu.com) and [Monit](http://mmonit.com/monit) are used to manage the Node application on the server, i.e. restarting on deployment or server reboot and displaying and reporting status.
+- Gitolite runs under a `git` user, and Node apps will run under a `node` user.

 ### Hardware used